nathan-hyan/wadsmoosh-freedoom/README.md

 1. [Download WadSmoosh](https://jp.itch.io/wadsmoosh) and extract it to a folder.
 2. Find the folder(s) where Steam/GoG installed your game(s).
 For Steam, this will be something like `<Steam folder>\SteamApps\Common\<game name>\base`.
 3. Copy any files you find with a `.WAD` extension to the `source_wads/` subfolder where you extracted WadSmoosh.
-4. Double-click `wadsmoosh.exe`.
-A console window will pop up to show progress.
+4. Run `wadsmoosh.sh`.
+Then the console will prompt confirmation and then show progress.
 5. When it closes, you should have a file in the WadSmoosh folder called `doom_complete.pk3`.
 6. Download [GZDoom](http://gzdoom.drdteam.org) and extract it to a folder.
 7. Copy the `doom_complete.pk3` file to GZDoom's folder.